DEFRA/design-standards/README.md

 -   show how people with access needs can get alternatives to content that's not accessible
 -   provide details on who to contact to report accessibility issues
 -   provide information on the enforcement procedure if people are not happy with the response
--   be published in a fully accessible form
+-   be published in a fully accessible form and comply with the [GOV.UK style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style)
 -   follow a consistent format

 [View a sample accessibility statement](https://www.gov.uk/government/publications/sample-accessibility-statement/sample-accessibility-statement-for-a-fictional-public-sector-website#technical-information-about-this-websites-accessibility)